St Luke's Anglican Church, Liverpool

 St Luke's Anglican Church is a heritage-listed Anglican church at Elizabeth Drive, Liverpool, Sydney, New South Wales, Australia.
-It was designed by Francis Greenway and built from 1818 to 1820.
+It was designed by Francis Greenway and built by Nathaniel Lucas from 1818 to 1820.
 The property is owned by the Anglican Parish of Liverpool and is the oldest still existing Anglican church in Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.